-In the Charleston City Market, folks still shop for trinkets, exotic spices and housewares, just as they did in the early 1800s.
-Charleston is for the romantic—not for the lover of skyscrapers and subways, but of horse-drawn buggies and cobblestone lanes.
+In the Charleston City Market, folks shop for trinkets, exotic spices and housewares, just as they did in the early 1800s.
+Charleston is for the romantic—not for the lover of skyscrapers and subways but of horse-drawn buggies and cobblestone lanes.
 In a sense, the natural barriers of the Ashley and Cooper rivers preserved Charleston's character by isolating it.
 Change was slow to come, and many agree that's a good thing.

 Charlestonians take pride in their history, and you'll find them well-versed on the subject.
-They'll point you in the right direction, to attractions and historic sites where you can gain a strong sense of the town's storied past.
+They'll point you to attractions and historic sites where you can gain a sense of the town's storied past.
 Capture the essence of Colonial life by visiting Charles Towne Landing State Historic Site, where English settlers came ashore in 1670.
 Explore Fort Moultrie, where American troops emerged victorious over the British forces in a brutal, 9-hour battle during the Revolutionary War.
 Board a tour boat and sail out to Fort Sumter, where the first shot of the Civil War rang out in 1861.

-Preservation efforts are taken seriously in Charleston, as reflected in the immaculately restored structures south of Broad Street in the historic district.
+Preservation efforts are taken seriously in Charleston, as reflected in the immaculately restored structures in the historic district.
 An intriguing mix of styles is represented, including Colonial, Georgian, Adamesque, Greek Revival and Italian Renaissance Revival.
-Interestingly, it's not high-rises that dot the city's skyline, but steeples.
+Interestingly, it's not high-rises that dot the city's skyline but steeples.
 Charleston has earned the nickname of “Holy City” thanks to an impressive assortment of churches—from St. Michael's Church, where President George Washington worshiped, to St. John's Lutheran Church, whose design is attributed to prominent Charleston architect Frederick Wesner, to Emanuel African Methodist Episcopal Church, aka “Mother Emanuel,” the oldest AME church in the Southern United States.